 Richards will be in Raleigh Oct.
 10 speaking on “Both Sides of the Lens” at the North Carolina Museum of Natural Sciences.
 He’ll talk about his life as a climber and as an award-winning photographer as part of the North Face Never Stop Exploring Speaker Series.
 We caught up with Richards on assignment in the Crimea — “shooting and climbing a North Face expedition … .
 Big limestone walls above the Black Sea…amazing” — where he discussed growing up, dropping out of high school and the ironic situation that caused his evacuation from Mount Everest.

+- – - – - Great Outdoor Provision Co: You credit your parents with instilling an appreciation of the outdoors in you and your brother.
+Could you talk a little about your upbringing, about climbing with your dad, about where you grew up?
 Cory Richards: We actually “grew up” in Salt Lake City.
 My brother and I were tremendously lucky to have parents that made us fit into their lifestyle vs. adjusting it to fit our needs.
 If they wanted to go backpacking, then we were expected to be a part of that…it was a theme that started before we could think and just carried on through.
 Dave [my brother] and I didn’t know any other way.
 In the summer, it was going climbing/backpacking in the WInd Rivers of Wyoming or the Unitas in Utah, in the winters it was school and skiing on the weekends.
 We didn’t really have a choice — and I am thankful for that.
 I started climbing when I was 5.
 We have some amazing family photos of me tied up in a makeshift swami-belt about as tall as my dad’s thigh.
 Those experiences slowly led to others.
 Some of them saw us benighted under boulders because my brother and I were too slow to get up and off a climb in a day, which of course would send my mom into random fits of panic when her three boys didn’t make it back to camp at night.
 It was those experiences, however, the standouts and the stories, that ended up taking root in me and steering me towards the path I’m on now.
 My parents believed that the best education could be found under and on top of rocks, in skinned knees, and cold fingers …and I’m very thankful for that.

+- – - – - GOPC: There’s a current reexamination of the importance of higher education in this country; the Thiel Fellowships, for instance, are targeted to kids who don’t pursue higher ed but go directly into working on their passion.
+You dropped out of high school: Could you talk a little about that, about what was going on with you at the time and how that decision has helped shape you as a climber, a photographer and a person?
 CR: I ended up in a high school setting two years early, meaning I was 12 going to school with 18 year olds.
 I think my personality naturally gravitated towards the social aspects vs. continuing to focus on the classroom.
 Over the following two years, I attended three different high schools and finally dropped out altogether at 14.
 Four years of mostly bad choices followed until my uncle finally persuaded me to try to go back to school.
 My SAT scores were pretty bad as I had spent the better part of my teenage years partying and making a mess of myself.

 Thankfully, I can write reasonably well, and I used that skill set to put together an essay for a small school in Montana.
 For whatever reason, they took a chance.
 Bottom line, I have made a tremendous amount of poor choices in my life, some very hurtful to family, friends and acquaintances — and I am very lucky that anyone in my family still talks to me and I am thankful for every friend I have.
 Oddly enough, I think it was largely those poor choices that led me to the career I have now.